 Infants and toddlers are the most vulnerable (perhaps because perpetrators know they cannot complain), with risk declining in the early school years and increasing again in adolescence.

-Medical child abuse (previously called Munchausen syndrome by proxy) is discussed in Somatoform and Factitious Disorders: Munchausen Syndrome by Proxy.
+Medical child abuse (previously called Munchausen syndrome by proxy) is see Munchausen Syndrome by Proxy.

 Sexual abuse does not include sexual play, in which children close in age (typically considered < 4 yr apart) view or touch each other's genital area without force or coercion.